 At the most basic level, a news story should try to provide answers to the five Ws and H: Who, What, When, Where, Why and How.
 But it’s not enough to simply provide a list of answers, like writing a shopping list.
 The goal is to craft a compelling visual story through which the answers are revealed.
 Moreover, you should take us inside the event or issue and show us the impact on people’s lives.

 Here are the key elements in a video story.

-People: Every video story should be populated with interesting, knowledgable sources.
-Reporters must locate the key sources and convince them to be interviewed on camera.
-It’s also crucial to shoot b-roll of these people.
-The story has to show us who these people are and what they do, even if their daily routine consists of ordinary chores at home or work.
+The best news stories are about people — real people who are deeply affected by whatever issue or event you’re covering.
+They are a lot like characters in any dramatic story, only your characters are real people dealing with real-world issues and problems.
+You must search for interesting, knowledgeable characters and convince them to be interviewed on camera.
+You must get them to share their personal anecdotes, expertise and perspectives.
+It’s also crucial to shoot b-roll of these sources.
+The story has to show us who they are and what they do, even if their daily routine consists of ordinary chores at home or work.

 - Scientific data – studies produced by researchers using statistical or scientific methods.
 This would include medical data in the example above, or something like numerical data about population growth.

 - Public data – records from local, state and federal government.
 Stuff like police reports, court documents, legislation, budgets, etc. Also data gathered by governmental agencies, and studies conducted by governmental agencies.

 - Corporate/business data – records from businesses and other private entities, which might be leaked to reporters since most of it is not public data.
 Many companies get government contracts and tax breaks, which are forms of public funding.
 They also produce consumer products that affect your viewers.
 Knowing what these companies are doing publicly and privately can be important for citizens.